Craytor/forecast/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 If you're using Laravel 5, then you can register our service provider.
-Open up `config/app.php` and add the following to the `providers` key.
+Open up `config/app.php` and add the following to the `providers` array.

 * `'MyWeather\ForecastServiceProvider'`